dece/ItalianSwirls/README.md

 The only dependencies are pygls and Jedi.

+Because Jedi is able to detect which environment it is installed in and which environment is the project you're working on in, you do not need to install in every virtualenv where it might be handy; a global user (or root) installation should be sufficient to work regardless of your current virtualenv.

 Refer to your client documentation on how to setup a server.
 Yes I have no idea how to do it; to use it in Neovim and its native LSP client, I forked [nvim-lspconfig][lspconfig-fork] to add my own config file.
 If it gains